jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

  * The authentication certificate in kubeconfig.yaml expires seven days after download

 Go back to the main page to confirm that the cluster and load balancer have been created before proceeding.
+Scroll to the top of the page and check the

 ### Accessing the Digital Ocean Kubernetes cluster